Table of Contents

 • Covers basic programming concepts, including variables, data types, assignment statements, arithmetic operations, decisions, loops, arrays, and functions

-• Auto-graded test banks, over 30 labs, and a web-native simulator all integrated into the zyBook
+• Auto-graded test bank, over 30 labs, and a web-native simulator all integrated into the zyBook

 What is Coral?